 Administrative Regulation

-In addition to approval by the Campus Executive Committee, some plans, including but not limited to the Student Success and Support Program Plan, the Noncredit Student Success and Support Program Plan, and the Student Equity Plan, require submission to the California Community College Chancellor’s Office.
+In addition, to approval by the CampusCollege Executive Committee, some plans, including but not limited to the Student Success and Support Program Plan, the Noncredit Student Success and Support Program Plan, and the Student Equity Plan, require submission to the California Community College Chancellor’s Office.

 Plan Review

-College plans are reviewed annually by the responsible administrator and the responsible committee through the Program Review process.
+College plans are reviewed regularly by the associated administrator and governance or senate committee.
+Since each college plan is managed by a department that already completes a program review, it is not necessary for plans to submit a separate program review.
+All program reviews require strategic planning with identified goals and actions.
+Therefore, the goals and actions of college plans should be incorporated into the strategic plan of the department’s program review.annually by the responsible administrator. and the responsible committee through the Program Review process.
 Program Review includes the evaluation of plan action items and goals, including reporting whether each action item and goal has been completed.
 Plan Review also includes the identification of resources to be requested in the annual integrated planning, program review, and resource allocation process.

 Reference: